-In the summer before the beginning of your first year of medical school, your school will send out a list of medical school books that are required or recommended for classes.
+In the summer before your first year of medical school, your school will send out a list of medical school books that are required or recommended for your courses.
 Most medical students are super prepared.
-And they will spend a few thousand dollars to buy all the books on the list.
+So they will spend a few thousand dollars to buy all the books on the list.

 But let me give you an advice: Don’t bother with the list!

 If you refer back to my studying in medical school section, you can find that I did not purchase many books and was still able to do well (better than average) in my classes.
-My study strategy is less is better.
-I wanted to purchase a few medical school books as possible and carry as little paper as possible.
-I am going to provide you a list of books that I thought was essential for doing well.
+My personal motto is: less is better.
+I wanted to purchase as few books as possible and carry around as little weight as possible in school.
+Therefore, I am going to provide you a list of books that I thought was essential for doing well.

-If I were you, I would also talk to people in the year above you and see what worked for them.
-I did so and it was helpful.
+(You should also talk to upperclassmen and see what worked for them.
+I did so and it was helpful.)

 Medical School Books for First and Second Year